Engin-Boot/capture-behavior-of-a-visit-counter-shivanigoyal236/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  given a id generating system with time stamp connected to visit counter when a patient enters in hospital then it shows visits during working days and holidays
+  given a id generating system with time stamp and a visit counter when a patient enters in hospital then it shows visits during working days and holidays